Food writer, cookbook author and journalist Sue Quinn answers questions, both trivial and significant, on the subject of festive fromage

 Is cheese rind edible?

 Cheese rinds vary from the very hard (parmigiano reggiano) to the very soft (camembert) but all of it is edible.
 Whether you choose to tuck in depends on your personal taste.

 How do the blue bits get into roquefort?

 In the olden days, before white coats and stainless steel, cheesemakers near the French town of Roquefort would leave loaves of bread in local caves to collect spores of penicillium roqueforti, a mould found naturally in the humid air and in the soil.
 After a month or two, the fungus consumed the bread and cheesemakers ground the mouldy loaves into powder, which they added to the curds.
 These days, roquefort is inoculated with lab-grown penicillium roqueforti, but is still left to age in the original caves.
 The mould grows from the inside out of the cheese, forming those lusciously piquant blue veins.

 Why are there holes in Swiss cheese?

 Swiss cheese like emmental is the perfect environment for microbes called propionibacterium freudenreichii to thrive.
 As well as helping to create the mellow, nutty flavour, the microbes also burp carbon dioxide, bestowing the cheese with distinctive holes or ‘eyes’.
-It is now speculated that the holes are formed around microscopic particles of hay that get mixed up in the milk, and scientists theorise that recent problems with Swiss cheese being born blind (without holes) have been caused by modern cheesemaking methods that make milk excessively clean.
+It is now speculated that the holes are formed around microscopic particles of hay that get mixed up in the milk and scientists theorise that problems with Swiss cheese being born blind (without holes) are caused by modern cheesemaking methods that make milk excessively clean.

 Who are the world’s biggest cheese gluttons?